alixedi/land/apps/lituk.md

         Fantastic app...just need landscape mode for iPad.
       stars: Top  ★★★★★
-  title: Read what our users think
+  title: Read what our users are saying
 faqs:
   - title: Why should I buy the Life in the UK Untangled app instead of the official Handbook?